'Lock NI parties in room until deal' call

 He urged the government to draw on past lessons in overcoming obstacles in Northern Ireland and called for the prime minister Theresa May to convene a summit, along with Taoiseach (Irish prime minister) Leo Varadkar.

-"Keep the parties at that summit ... until there is an agreement," Lord Hain added.
+"Keep the parties at that summit... until there is an agreement," Lord Hain added.

 "I believe strongly that is the only solution in sight."